Nutation dynamics and multifrequency resonance in a many-body seesaw: Abstract

 \section{Abstract}

-We present a new mechanism for realizing of time crystal phase with arbitrary period, termed as commensurate time crystal (CTC), in a quantum seesaw constructed by an interacting Bose-Hubbard model.
-By periodically modulating the Hamiltonian, we find that the wave function will recover to its initial condition to when the modulating frequency is commensurate with the initial energy level spacing between the ground and first excited levels.
+The multifrequency resonance has been widely explored in the context of single-particle models, of which the modulating Rabi model has been the most widely investigated.
+It has been found that with diagonal periodic modulation, steady dynamics can be realized in some well-defined discrete frequencies.
+These frequencies are independent of off-diagonal couplings.
+In this work, we generalize this physics to the many-body seesaw realized using the tilted Bose–Hubbard model.
+We find that the wave function will recover to its initial condition when the modulation frequency is commensurate with the initial energy level spacing between the ground and the first excited levels.
 The period is determined by the driving frequency and commensurate ratio.
-In this case, the wave function will almost be restricted to the lowest two instantaneous energy levels.
-By projecting the wave function to these two relevant states, the dynamics is exactly the same as that for a spin precessing dynamics and nutating dynamics about an rotating axis.
-The commensurate motion between these two dynamics give rise to CTC.
-We map out the corresponding phase diagram and show that in the low frequency regime the state is thermalized and in the strong modulating limit, the dynamics is determined by the effective Floquet Hamiltonian.
-This CTC is realizable between these two limits.
-The measurement of this dynamics from mean position and mean momentum in phase space is also discussed.
+In this case, the wave function will be almost exclusively restricted to the lowest two instantaneous energy levels.
+By projecting the wave function to these two relevant states, the dynamics is exactly the same as that for the spin precession dynamics and nutation dynamics around an oscillating axis.
+We map out the corresponding phase diagram, and show that, in the low-frequency regime, the state is thermalized, and in the strong modulation limit, the dynamics is determined by the effective Floquet Hamiltonian.
+The measurement of these dynamics from the mean position and mean momentum in phase space are also discussed.
+Our results provide new insights into multifrequency resonance in the many-body system.

-The ultracold atoms provide an important platform for exploring several fundamental concepts in statistical physics.
-The ergodic theory, initiated from 1871 by Ludwig Boltzmann, asserts that the long-time average along trajectories equals the space average\cite{birkhoff1931proof,sinai1972gibbs}.
-Recently, this theory can be examined using the ultracold atoms, showing that the integrable and non-integral models can exhibit totally different behaviors\cite{canovi2011quantum,vasseur2016nonequilibrium,poilblanc1993poisson}.
-The phase transitions in these systems can be revealed from the entanglement properties.
-For instance, the bipartite entanglement may become non-analytical at the phase boundary\cite{yuste2018entanglement,vstelmachovivc2004quantum}.
-The von Neumann entropy can even be used to measure the topological properties of the ground states\cite{isakov2011topological,jiang2012identifying,zeng2016thermalization}, which satisfies the area's law\cite{cho2018realistic,herdman2017entanglement}.